BKLaughton/BTL2032/README.md

-# ROMA2032
+# BTL2032
-_A collection of short stories set in an (even mor) dysfunctional, near-future, cyberpunk Italy._
+_A collection of short stories set around the Better Than Life (BTL) virtual reality blackmarket